Matak people

-The Moamoria (also Matak) were the adherents of the egalitarian, proselytizing Mayamara Satra of 18th-century Assam, who initiated the Moamoria rebellion against the Ahom kingdom in the 18th century.
+The Mataks (also known as Moamoria) are the adherents of the Mayamara Satra, an egalitarian and proselytising Neo-Vaishnavite sect of 18th-century Assam, who initiated the Moamoria rebellion against the Ahom kingdom in the 18th century.
 The rebellion weakened the Ahom kingdom to such an extent that the kingdom became vulnerable to repeated Burmese invasions of Assam and the subsequent colonization by the British.
 The Moamorias were also called Mataks.
-Over time, the main groups that had supported the Ahom kingdom came to owe allegiance to the Moamara sattra: Morans (the mainstay of the Ahom militia), the Sonowal Kacharis (gold-washers), Chutias (expert archers and matchlockmen), professional castes such as Hiras (potters), Tantis (weavers), Kaibartas, and Ahom nobles and officers.
+Over time, the main groups that had supported the Ahom kingdom came to owe allegiance to the Moamara satra: Morans (the mainstay of the Ahom militia), Chutias (expert archers and matchlockmen), the Sonowal Kacharis (gold-washers), professional castes such as Hiras (potters), Tantis (weavers), Kaibartas, and Ahom nobles and officers.
 The largest group among the Mataks were the Morans, followed by the Chutias.

-The Matak identity solidified during the rebellion, and the Moamorias referred to themselves as Mataks over their original ethnic identities.
+The Matak identity solidified during the rebellion, and the Moamorias referred to themselves as Mataks rather than by their original ethnic identities.
 In a treaty with the Ahom kingdom in 1805, the Moamorias were able to set up an autonomous region, the Matak Rajya, under the office of Borsenapati, with his seat at Bengmara (modern-day Tinsukia).
-The Matak community continued to hold strong till the beginning of the 20th century, and the Matak-Moran Sanmilan was formed in 1937; but the Morans formed their own organization, the Moran Sabha, in 1965 with the hope that the Moran people might benefit from the 5th Schedule of the Indian Constitution.
+The Matak community remained cohesive into the early twentieth century, and the Matak-Moran Sanmilan was formed in 1937 as a common organisation of the Mataks and Morans.
+From the 1960s, however, the Morans began to organise separately from the wider Matak community.
+They established the Moran Sabha in 1965, followed by a separate Moran student organisation in 1968, partly in the hope that recognition as a distinct tribal community would enable them to obtain benefits under the Fifth Schedule of the Indian Constitution.
+In 2020, the Government of Assam established the Matak Autonomous Council under the Matak Autonomous Council Act, 2020, comprising Matak-dominated villages and intended to promote the social, economic, educational, ethnic and cultural advancement of the Matak community.
+In recent decades, the All Assam Matak Sanmilan and some associated intellectuals have tried to promote an alternative origin narrative that presents the Mataks as an "Ancient Tai" population which had entered Assam before the Tai-Ahoms; political scientist Sun Gogoi has interpreted this reconstruction in the context of contemporary Matak ethnic politics as reflecting an aspiration for "political tribalization".